Xmorelle/webpage/index.md

 ```
 # 2020 - now : Laboratoire Ingénierie des Matériaux Polymères (IMP - UMR5223) | INSA de Lyon, Villeurbanne, FRANCE
 ```
 Prospective research on the large strain and fracture behavior of ionic liquid (IL) modified polymer systems.
 The first step focuses on controlling the mechanical behavior through the topological nano-structuration of a phosphonium-ionic liquid epoxy system, while in second step multi-functional responses will be also considered, taking advantage of IL conductivity and thermal properties.
-The work is performed in the laboratoire d'Ingénierie des Matériaux Polymères (IMP) in collaboration with S. Livi, Pr.
-S. Pruvost, J. Bernard, Pr.
-J. Duchet & Pr.
-J.-F. Gérard.
+The work is performed in the laboratoire d'Ingénierie des Matériaux Polymères (IMP) in collaboration with S. Livi & Pr.
+S. Pruvost.

 ![ESPCI](/pictures/ESPCI-logo.png){:width="400px"}